Compass Academy Staff

 Ryan grew up in rural Ohio and moved to Denver after living for several years in New Orleans.
 Ryan studied History and Economics in college, and then went on to pursue a Master’s in Educational Research and a Law degree from George Washington University in Washington, DC.
 Ryan has worked in the fields of child policy, civic education, and legal advocacy.
 He has had roles as special education teacher, program designer, and coach, most recently launching and leading the Diverse Learners Initiative at Teach For America.
 Ryan joined the Compass team because he believes that all children should be known as people and learners and should have access to an education that values their voice and all they have to offer the world.
 In his free time, Ryan enjoys hiking the Colorado mountains and traveling the world with friends and family.

-Before joining Compass Academy Nate worked as the head of diverse learner and special education support for Teach For America Bay Area.
+Before joining Compass Academy, Nate worked as the head of diverse learner and special education support for Teach For America Bay Area.
 He grew up in Massachusetts and attended Colorado College where he majored in Sociology and minored in Film Studies.
 Nate then continued his journey west and moved to the Bay Area in California to work in schools as a City Year-AmeriCorps Member, a High School Special Education Teacher, and a Teacher Coach.
-Nate is thrilled to be at Compass Academy because of the school’s focus on making sure every single student feels supported, proud of what makes them unique and able to hit their own learning goals.
-His personal goals at the school are to help all Compass teachers hit their own goals for personal growth, get to know each student and what makes them unique, and learn conversational Spanish.
-Nate and his wife Danika (also a middle school teacher) went backpacking and camping every month of last year and are excited to spend time outdoors in Colorado.
+Nate is thrilled to be at Compass Academy because of the school’s focus on making sure every single student feels supported and proud of what makes them unique and able to hit their own learning goals.

 Before joining Compass Academy, Alexis worked as an operations manager at a mid-sized law firm in Columbus, Ohio.
 She managed several departments and focused on improving processes, finding solutions to tough problems, and ensured successful outcomes for her team.
 She studied Political Science and Spanish as an undergraduate, and later went on to pursue a Master’s degree in Business Administration at INCAE Business School in Alajuela, Costa Rica.
 Alexis is ecstatic about transitioning to the education sector and effecting positive change with the amazing team at Compass Academy.